Director of College Counseling

 What's your favorite admissions/counseling memory?

-What advice would you give to someone looking to pursue membership in PCACAC and/or NACAC?
+What advice would you give to someone looking to pursue leadership in PCACAC and/or NACAC?

 If not working in admissions/college counseling, what else could you see yourself pursuing?